TriplyDB/Documentation/docs/triply-api/index.md

 }
 ```
 #### IDs
 IDs represent the IRI of each object.
 This ID is unique.
 You can read more information on the `ID` scalar in [graphql.org](https://graphql.org/learn/schema/#scalar-types).
-Also, the use of the `id` field is mentioned later in the section [Object global identification](#global-object-identification).
+Also, the use of the `id` field is mentioned later in the section [Object Global Identification](#global-object-identification).

 #### Naming
 In order to name the GraphQL types in correspondence to shapes, we follow the below conventions: